french-listening-comprehension

 Consider doing this with a friend, too, who you can text or call and ask, “Did you understand that one scene…?”

-You may be able to do this with movies you rent online or at a video store, and may have the ability to change subtitles on Netflix, Hulu and other streaming services, as well.
-Do note that since this option is still rather limited, confirm that any DVDs you may rent or buy do indeed have a French audio and subtitle options.
+You may be able to do this with movies you rent from a video store.
+If you’re using a DVD, make sure any DVDs you may rent or buy do indeed have French audio and subtitle options.

 3. Listen to French radio programs